93rd Academy Awards: Ratings and reception

 The American telecast on ABC drew in an average of 10.4 million people over its length, which was a 56% decrease from the previous year's ceremony.
 The show also earned lower Nielsen ratings compared to the previous ceremony with 5.9% of households watching the ceremony.
 In addition, it garnered a lower rating among viewers between ages 18–49 with a 2.1 rating among viewers in that demographic.
 It earned the lowest viewership for an Academy Award telecast since figures were compiled beginning with the 46th ceremony in 1974.
+Moreover, the show did not make the list of the 100 most watched telecasts in the United States in 2021, while previous ceremonies usually ranked in the top ten.
+However, it was the most watched awards show of the season.

-In July 2021, the ceremony presentation received eight nominations for the 73rd Primetime Emmy Awards.
+In July 2021, the ceremony presentation received four nominations for the 73rd Primetime Emmy Awards.
 Two months later, the ceremony won for Outstanding Production Design for a Variety Special (Alana Billingsley, Joe Celli, Jason Howard, and David Rockwell).

 Censorship in China and Hong Kong

 The ceremony was subject to various forms of censorship in China and its territories.
 Due to scrutiny over Nomadland director Chloé Zhao—a Chinese-American citizen who reportedly made comments critical of China in a 2013 interview with Filmmaker magazine—the ceremony telecast was pulled by its local rightsholders in the mainland, and all discussions of the ceremony were censored from Chinese social media and news outlets.

 In addition, Hong Kong broadcaster TVB announced that the ceremony would not be shown live in the region for the first time since 1969.
 A TVB spokesperson told AFP that this was a "commercial decision".
 It was speculated that the decision was in retaliation for the nomination of Do Not Split, a documentary on Hong Kong's pro-democracy protests in 2019, for Best Documentary Short Subject.